palladius/twitter-scraper/README.md

     cp .env.dist .env
     vim .env # edit away with your 3 vars.

-## TODO treno
+## TODO

-* Scaffold / Cloud Deploy
+* Skaffold / Cloud Deploy / Tekton
-* Metti a posto l'indice in cima.
+* make `rake db:seed` be able to run in PROD on cloud run (probably via a HTTP GCF trigger and an endpoint I can call via Rails API.. like /actions/blah) so i dont need to leave my ocmputer run in background :)

 ## Notes